RDAProvPatWG/minutes/WG_Meeting_2018-05-09.md

 ## Agenda
-0. Welcome to Tom Honeyman from ANDS
+1. Welcome to Tom Honeyman from ANDS
-1. Review of last meeting’s minutes
+2. Review of last meeting’s minutes
   * previous fortnight's meeting cancelled
   * last meeting 2018-04-10
-2. Review of open issues
+3. Review of open issues
-  *
+  * 1 action closed, 2 new from this meeting
 3. Distributing consideration of Use Cases
-  * ACTION: Nick to contact Tim to characterise his overall Use Case
+  * ACTION: Nick to contact Tim to characterise his overall Use Case ([issue/47](https://github.com/RDAProvPatWG/minutes/issues/47))
 4. General business
     * ACTION: Dave to discuss with Nick categories/tagging needed for general RDA Use Cases, not just provenance ones ([isssue/46](https://github.com/RDAProvPatWG/minutes/issues/46))
     *